franzbu/EnhancedSpaces.spoon/README.md

   },
   ...
 ```
-As you can see in the example above, 'modifierSnapKey1' and 'modifierSnapKey3' are not used and are therefore without any entries. 'modifierSnapKey2' then consequently contains the three desired shortcuts.
+As you can see in the example above, 'modifierSnapKey1' and 'modifierSnapKey3' are not used and are therefore without any entries. 'modifierSnapKey2' consequently contains the three desired shortcuts.

-Now, by pressing 'modifierSnapKey1' and 'j', for example, scenario 'a2' is activated, which means that the active window snaps into the right half of the screen.
+Now, by pressing 'modifierSnapKey2' and 'j', for example, scenario 'a2' is activated, which means that the active window snaps into the right half of the screen.

 ## Additional Features

 ### Padding

-In case you would like to change the padding in between the windows, add the following lines with values to your liking to your 'init.lua':
+In case you would like to change the padding in between the windows and/or between the windows and the screen border, add the following lines with values to your liking to your 'init.lua':

 ```lua
   ...